 District Direction and Instructional Goals

-Director for Curriculum & Instruction Dr. Leah Gauthier oversees District 401’s reading specialists and their respective programs.
+The District's Director for Curriculum & Instruction oversees our reading specialists and their respective programs.

 The instructional goals of our reading specialists are aligned with the Common Core English Language Arts Standards.